 Private student loans may be available to both students and parents who are not eligible for federal financial aid or who need assistance beyond their financial aid eligibility.
-The lender determines eligibility and amounts are limited to the cost of education minus other aid, including discounts and any other resources received.
+The lender determines eligibility, and amounts are limited to the cost of attendance minus other aid, including discounts and any other resources received.

 Students may choose to use any eligible lender that offers private loans.
 The University does not maintain a list of lenders that offer private loans, nor will it endorse a particular lender.
 Students who need a focused resource to assist in finding a private loan may choose to use the list of private loan options developed by FinAid at finaid.org/loans/privatestudentloans.phtml.